Free Novikov algebras and the Hopf algebra of decorated multi-indices

-\textbf{Acknowledgements:} The first author is supported by the China Scholarship Council (File No. 202306180070).
+\textbf{Acknowledgements:} We thank Lorenzo Zambotti for his careful reading and his most helpful comments on a previous version of this work.
+We also thank Yvain Bruned, Pierre Catoire, Lo\"\i c Foissy, Yingtong Hou, Jean-David Jacques and Pablo Linares for illuminating discussions.
+The first author is supported by the China Scholarship Council (File No. 202306180070).
 The second author is supported by the National Natural Science Foundation of China (12071191) and Innovative Fundamental Research Group Project of Gansu Province (23JRRA684).
-The third author thanks Yvain Bruned, Pierre Catoire, Lo\"\i c Foissy, Jean-David Jacques, Pablo Linares and Lorenzo Zambotti for illuminating discussions.
 Work partially supported by Agence Nationale de la Recherche, ANR-20-CE40-0007 Combinatoire Alg\'ebrique, R\'esurgence, Probabilit\'es Libres et Op\'erades.